 A buy-to-let mortgage is a first-charge, secured loan on a property that is intended to be let out to tenants, rather than lived in by the borrower.
 The BTL mortgage typically will be interest-only, which means that the capital owned will not be repaid over time and the property will not become debt-free at the end of the term.
 The investor will have an option to sell the property to pay back the loan or refinance again at the end of the term.
-Buy-to-let mortgages have higher age limit and are suitable retirement investments.
+Buy-to-let mortgages have a higher age limit and are suitable for retirement investments.

 What is Rental-Cover Ratio?

-To explain this in an example, we will take a property that is worth £300,000 with 75% LTV mortgage of £225,000.
+To explain this in an example, we will take a property that is worth £300,000 with a 75% LTV mortgage of £225,000.
 To calculate the affordability of the mortgage, lenders will use the stress test interest rate, which is 5.5% at the moment and the rental cover ratio of 145%.

 £225,000 x 5.5% interest rate = £12,375 Annual Interest

 Annual interest is the maximum interest you will pay on your mortgage.
 Now we need to make sure that the rental income will cover the maximum interest and will leave enough to cover the rest of the costs and generate income.